Analysing the Bond movie -- three approaches

 The book has led to new directions in many ways too (or so we thought).
 The concept of a 'formation', for example, led to a whole new movement almost (the Formations Group), and I have even flirted with it myself as a way of understanding different student readings of distance education material.
 Of course it had problems - as before, B&W seem to use it to raise the possibility of investigating audiences at last only to raise all sorts of problems with it as an empirical device to do research with.
 It seems to demonstrate possibilities, endless possibilities, without ever actually leading us to any concrete ones - it 'defers meaning' as a critic has put it.
 I still think it is more promising than the curiously popular tradition of audience research which has developed in the Media which takes a cheerfully empiricist view that real individuals have nice manageable opinions which you can ask them about no probs.

 Finally, it is debatable whether the Bond movies made after A View… (the last example discussed in B&W) bear them out or not.
-In many ways the first two (the Dalton Bonds) marked a return to 'straight' Bond formulae, I thought, even though there were obvious attempts to modernise (eg the villain as a Panamanian drug dealer) and clear references to other popular films (eg Indiana Jones) - but one predicted trend (towards irony) seemed not well developed.
-The same goes for the two (very different) Bonds since then (the Brosnan Bonds).
+In many ways the first two (the Dalton Bonds) marked a return to 'straight' Bond formulae, I thought, even though there were obvious attempts to modernize (eg the villain as a Panamanian drug dealer) and clear references to other popular films (eg Indiana Jones) - but one predicted trend (towards irony) seemed not well developed.
+The same goes for two (very different) Bonds since then (the Brosnan Bonds).
 GoldenEye followed the tradition of taking a Fleming story as its foundation, and offered good old action sequences, threats of global domination (by the Russian Mafia this time), a dewy-eyed Russian female defector (and a strong but ultimately punished female villain).
 There were some self-referential comments on the Bond myth, but Bond was played pretty straight.
 Tomorrow Never Dies broke the mould by starting without a Fleming base (and without Cubby Broccoli), and seemed rather rootless and directionless even for a Bond as a result.
 It was filmed, I think in the modern mode, as a series of action scenes (presumably those chosen by the preview audience), with little attention to the narrative or to any attempt to develop a plot - more like the electronic game really.
 The only novelty seemed to have been Bond's choice of car - a German make for the first time (Bond now bats for Europe?).
 The team seems to have run out of ideas even for developing the Bond stunts, and the whole thing could have featured any action hero really.
 I thought A View… was the worst Bond I had ever seen, but Tomorrow… pips it easily.
 Maybe the novels were essential after all?

 References